Plum Island Animal Disease Center: Activities

+The facility’s ferry operates between Plum Island and Orient Point, New York.

 PIADC's mission can be grouped into three main categories: diagnosis, research, and education.

 Since 1971, PIADC has been educating veterinarians in foreign animal diseases.
-The center hosts several Foreign Animal Disease Diagnostic schools each year to train federal and state veterinarians and laboratory diagnostic staff, military veterinarians and veterinary school faculty.
+The center hosts several Foreign Animal Disease Diagnostic schools each year to train federal and state veterinarians and laboratory diagnostic staff, military veterinarians, and veterinary school faculty.

-At PIADC, the U.S. Department of Homeland Security (DHS) and U.S. Department of Agriculture (USDA) work together; DHS' Targeted Advanced Development unit partners with USDA, academia and industry scientists to deliver vaccines and antivirals to the USDA for licensure and inclusion in the USDA National Veterinary Vaccine Stockpile.
+At PIADC, the U.S. Department of Homeland Security (DHS) and U.S. Department of Agriculture (USDA) work together; DHS's Targeted Advanced Development unit partners with USDA, academia, and industry scientists to deliver vaccines and antivirals to the USDA for licensure and inclusion in the USDA National Veterinary Vaccine Stockpile.

-USDA Agricultural Research Service (ARS) performs basic and applied research to better formulate countermeasures against foreign animal diseases, including strategies for prevention, control and recovery.
-ARS focuses on developing faster-acting vaccines and antivirals to be used during outbreaks to limit or stop transmission.
+USDA Agricultural Research Service (ARS) conducts basic and applied research to develop countermeasures against foreign animal diseases, including strategies for prevention, control, and recovery.
+ARS focuses on developing faster-acting vaccines and antivirals for use during outbreaks to limit or stop transmission.
 Antivirals prevent infection while vaccine immunity develops.
 The principal diseases studied are foot-and-mouth disease, classical swine fever, and vesicular stomatitis virus.

 USDA Animal and Plant Health Inspection Services (APHIS) operates the Foreign Animal Disease Diagnostic Laboratory, an internationally recognized facility performing diagnostic testing of samples collected from U.S. livestock.
 APHIS also tests animals and animal products being imported into the U.S. APHIS maintains the North American Foot-and-Mouth Disease Vaccine Bank at PIADC and hosts the Foreign Animal Disease Diagnosticians training program, offering several classes per year to train veterinarians to recognize foreign animal diseases.

+Shuttered former U.S. Army facilities were used to support the island's biological warfare program in the 1960s.

 Research on biological weapons at PIADC ceased when the United States Biological Warfare program was ended in 1969 by President Richard Nixon.

 Biological weapons research

 The original anti-animal biological weapons mission was "to establish and pursue a program of research and development of certain anti-animal (BW) agents".
 By August 1954 animals occupied holding areas at Plum Island and research was ongoing within Building 257.
 The USDA facility, known as the Plum Island Animal Disease Center, continued work on biological warfare research until the U.S. program was ended by Richard Nixon in 1969.
-The bio-weapons research at Building 257 and Fort Terry was shrouded in aura of mystery and secrecy.
+The bio-weapons research at Building 257 and Fort Terry was shrouded in an aura of mystery and secrecy.
 The existence of biological warfare experiments on Plum Island during the Cold War era was denied for decades by the U.S. government.
-In 1993 Newsday unearthed documents proving otherwise and in 1994, Russian scientists inspected the Plum Island research facility to verify that these experiments had indeed ended.
+In 1993, Newsday unearthed documents proving otherwise, and in 1994, Russian scientists inspected the Plum Island research facility to verify that these experiments had indeed ended.